showcase of the month!

 Dr. Montessori placed a crucial emphasis on Botany and Zoology in the classrooms; the inclusion of nature is critical in Montessori education.
 Most children live in cities/suburbs and only have a vague idea of the practicality of farming and animals i.e Botany and Zoology.
 However, with us students have access to our private farm “Montessori Acres”;

 where they have the tremendous opportunity to interact with nature, study in the classroom (pictured above) and have hands-on practical experience with outdoor learning spaces, animals, green spaces and gardens.
 Exposing students to the outdoors is a classroom oasis that opens a magical world of nature to them.
-Our in-house Montessori Botany and Zoology teacher Ms. Tabitha, uses the natural wonders to arouse their curious minds and incorporate the classroom curriculum.
+Our Montessori teachers who visit with their class uses the natural wonders to arouse their curious minds and incorporate their classroom curriculum.

-At Montessori Acres we strive to provide and enrich: motor skill activities, muscular movement, hand-eye coordination, playtime, empathy, and problem-solving ability.
+At Montessori Acres we strive to provide and enrich: motor skill activities, muscular movement, eye-hand coordination, playtime, empathy, and problem-solving ability.
 Montessori Acres provides the foundation for our

 The Pediatric Association of America concluded that the present day eyesight problems are owing to the lack of use of the long sight muscle.
 With traditional forms of education students sit long hours in the classroom with books and staring at blackboards, monitors, smart boards or other electronic devices; instead, the Montessori Academy, in tandem with the Montessori Acres, allows students to participate in outdoor activities which stimulates our students to use and exercise all essential muscle and intellectual capabilities.